 When my friend San (of the baby shower ducky cupcake fame!) asked me to make her hubby a cake for his 40th birthday tomorrow with the only instructions being “it must be chocolate, just chocolate” I knew which cake recipe I had to make!
 The rest of it was some what of a surprise to me as it is to everyone else – I just daydreamed for a day or two until the recipe for the frosting and a concept to cover the cake with pieces of childhood favourite choccie bars was born.

 So what do you need to know about this cake?
-It’s a huge amount of batter and makes a 2.5 litre (10cup) Bundt cake, two 12x6x1 inch sponges as I’ve done here, three 2 lb loaf cakes or about 24 cupcakes.
+It’s a huge amount of batter and makes a 10-12 cup bundt cake, two 12x6x1 inch sponges as I’ve done here, three 2 lb loaf cakes or about 24 cupcakes.
 It keeps phenomenally well – hard though it is, I don’t eat it on day one any more as the moisture it gets from a day of being left, well wrapped but not filled or bestowed with any other adornment, is nothing short of chocolate heaven.
-This, ladies and gents, is the sticky gingerbread left to mature for a few days of the chocolate cake world!
+This, ladies and gents, is the sticky gingerbread left to mature for a few days of the chocolate cake world.
 A very versatile cake that is sturdy enough to sugar paste but just as rich and decadent served merely with a shower of cocoa powder and a pot of tea or freshly brewed coffee.
 A shot of frangelico or Tia Maria is the after dark version some of you may prefer though ;)

 So, go forth and bake, my little ones!
 You’ll never taste a more perfectly “plain” cake with more complexity of taste and luxuriant mouthfeel.
 Nor will you find a lighter yet more definitely chocolate frosting.